datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 .. [#f4] Clean-up routines can, in the case of common job schedulers, be taken care of by performing everything in compute node specific ``/tmp`` directories that are wiped clean after job termination.

 .. [#f5]  The brackets around the commands are called *command grouping* in bash, and yield a subshell environment: `www.gnu.org/software/bash/manual/html_node/Command-Grouping.html <https://www.gnu.org/software/bash/manual/html_node/Command-Grouping.html>`_.

+.. [#f6] To find out why a different branch is required to enable easy pushing back to the original dataset, please checkout the explanation on :ref:`pushing to non-bare repositories <nonbarepush>` in the section on :ref:`help`.